List of Star Wars: The Clone Wars episodes: Dark Disciple

 An eight-episode arc with Asajj Ventress and Jedi Quinlan Vos was adapted into a novel by Christie Golden titled Dark Disciple, released on July 7, 2015.
 The eight episodes were titled: "Lethal Alliance", "The Mission", "Conspirators", "Dark Disciple", "Saving Vos, Part I", "Saving Vos, Part II", "Traitor", and "The Path" (original production codes: 6.13–6.16 and 7.05–7.08).
 The story follows Vos partnering up with Ventress, hoping to execute Count Dooku.
 Eric Goldman of IGN gave the book an 8 out of 10, saying it was great.

 Story reels

 Crystal Crisis on Utapau

 In September 2014, four unfinished episodes were released in completed story reel format, titled: "A Death on Utapau", "In Search of the Crystal", "Crystal Crisis", and "The Big Bang" (original production codes: 6.01–6.04).
-The arc takes place on Utapau with Obi-Wan and Anakin investigating an arms deal involving the Separatists and a kyber crystal.
+The arc takes place on Utapau with Obi-Wan and Anakin investigating an arms deal involving the Separatists and a gigantic kyber crystal.
 The arc also deals with Anakin's feelings after Ahsoka left the Jedi Order.
 It was included in the season 6 Blu-ray.